 And more or less, that still applies today: You get a good minimum pension.
 However, you pay much more for membership in a statutory health insurance today than you did back then.

 As a student, however, you don't necessarily have to take out statutory health insurance.
-In Germany, you can join a private health insurance at any time.
+In Germany, as a student, you can join a private health insurance.
 If you have already found out about private health insurance on the Internet, then you may know that private health insurance is usually more expensive than statutory health insurance, because it provides more.
 In other words: Private health insurance also pays for things that statutory health insurance does not normally pay for.
 This mostly includes dentures, glasses and other items.

 As already stated: It is fundamentally correct that private health insurance is more expensive than statutory health insurance, and that is stated everywhere on the Internet.
 But that doesn't apply to provision.
 Our commission costs less money than a GKV, but pays for more treatments and medication.